-How To Implement Call Quality Monitoring
+Why Call Quality Monitoring Matters?

-How To Implement Call Quality Monitoring
+How to Add Call Quality Monitoring to Your App

-The ZEGOCLOUD Express-Video SDK provides the ability to monitor the streaming quality during stream publishing and stream playing.
+ZEGOCLOUD Express-Video SDK provides the ability to monitor the streaming quality during stream publishing and stream playing.
 After stream publishing or stream playing is started, the SDK triggers the corresponding streaming quality callback every 3 seconds, and client applications can obtain real-time streaming quality data by listening for these callbacks.

 Prerequisites